 The 4C's Of Diamond Buying

-Diamonds occur naturally in a wide variety of colors, but the subtle variations in white colorless diamonds led the Gemological Institute of America (GIA) to create a color scale that begins at the letter D and moves through the English alphabet to the letter Z. Diamonds with higher color than Z are considered as Fancy colored diamonds.
-Fancy colored diamonds come in all different colors and are quite rare.
-To color grade diamonds, our highly trained team of on-site gemologists use a controlled lighting environment and master color grading diamonds for comparison.
+Diamonds occur naturally in a wide variety of colors, but the subtle variations in white colorless diamonds, by far the most popular range, led the Gemological Institute of America to create a color scale beginning with the letter D and continuing through the English alphabet to Z. Diamonds with a color higher than Z are considered “fancy colored diamonds.”
+Fancy colored diamonds come in many different colors and color combinations, and are quite rare.

-When we speak of Clarity we are referring to the purity of the diamond.
-Diamonds are formed deep in the earth and are subject to tremendous heat and pressure which cause internal inclusions and external blemishes.
-Most diamonds have inclusions and key identifying characteristics and very few are flawless.
-We identify and grade diamonds based on these characteristics specific to their size, nature and location in/on the stone.
-Diamonds are graded by skilled gemologists with 10X magnification using a binocular microscope or 10X loupe with optimum lighting conditions.
+“Clarity” simply means the purity of the diamond.
+Diamonds are formed deep inside the earth where they experience tremendous heat and pressure, causing internal inclusions and external blemishes.
+As a result, most diamonds contain inclusions and key identifying characteristics—very few are internally flawless.
+We identify and grade them based on these characteristics, specific to their size, nature, and location in or on the stone.
+These grades range from flawless to included, using these abbreviations:

 |Internally Flawless||Very Very Slightly Included||Very Slightly Included||Slightly Included||Included|

-Cut does not refer to the shape of a diamond, but to the angles and proportions of facet arrangements, as well as the polished finish and symmetry of the diamond.
-The optical attributes of the diamond influenced by cut are Brightness, Fire and Scintillation.
+Slightly confusingly, “cut” does not refer to the shape of a diamond (old European, round brilliant, etc.), but rather to the angles and proportions of facet arrangements, as well as its polished finish and symmetry.
+The visual elements of the diamond influenced by its cut are brightness, fire, and scintillation.